Philly AIDS Thrift at Giovanni's Room

-Giovanni's Room Bookstore is a gay bookstore in Philadelphia.
-It is the oldest gay bookstore in the United States still operating and has been called the "center of gay Philly".
-Founded in 1973 in Philadelphia, Giovanni's Room Bookstore is named after James Baldwin's gay novel Giovanni's Room.
-Philly AIDS Thrift took over the store after the owner retired in 2014 and the bookstore is now called Philly AIDS Thrift at Giovanni's Room, also known as PAT @ Giovanni's Room.
+Philly AIDS Thrift at Giovanni's Room, also known as PAT @ Giovanni's Room and formerly known as Giovanni's Room Bookstore, is a gay bookstore in Philadelphia.
+It has been called the "center of gay Philly".
+Founded in 1973 in Philadelphia, Giovanni's Room Bookstore was named after James Baldwin's gay novel Giovanni's Room.

+Philly AIDS Thrift, a 501c3 non-profit thrift store founded in 2005, took ownership of the store after former owner Ed Hermance retired in 2014, thus leading to the store being known now as Philly AIDS Thrift at Giovanni's Room, also known as PAT @ Giovanni's Room.

 Location

-Giovanni's Room Bookstore is located on the corner of 12th and Pine Street in Philadelphia's gayborhood.
-The main building was built in 1820, and the second building, which became part of the store several years after the store opened, was built in the 1880s.
+Giovanni's Room Bookstore is located on the corner of 12th and Pine Street in Philadelphia's Gayborhood.
+The main building was built in 1820, and the second building, which became part of the store in 1986, was built in the 1880s.
 The store was originally located on South Street and changed locations often in its first few years.

-It has been at 345 South 12th Street since 1979.
+It relocated to 345 South 12th Street in 1979.

+Description

+During its initial establishment, Giovanni's Room only had approximately 100 titles, which included works from notable queer authors such as James Baldwin, Gertrude Stein, and Willa Cather.
+A couple years later, the store would grow to over 15,000 titles dedicated towards not only gay men and women, but also feminist, transgender, and bisexual topics.
+Book categories include gay men and women biographies, nonfiction tell-alls, sex-safe books, and muscle magazines.

+Since becoming Philly AIDS Thrift at Giovanni's Room, the owners would then continue the legacy of the bookstore, while also sustaining their former business.
+Philly AIDS Thrift expanded their collection to include music, artwork, comics, clothing and much more.
+For their collection of books, Philly AIDS Thrift has 7,000 titles on shelves and a database of 48,000 works that are sold internationally, which contains queer books new and used alike.
+Former owner Ed Hermance stated, "In one year, we sold books to 88 bookstores in 17 countries," which include countries in Europe, as well as Australia, and New Zealand.